FrVaBe/ElasticStack/ElasticStackFirstSteps/ReadMe.md

 Finding the right pattern that matches a log can be hard.
 The online [Grok Debugger](http://grokdebug.herokuapp.com/) is a great help on doing so.

-Beside that my filter also adds a [@metada](https://www.elastic.co/guide/en/logstash/5.4/event-dependent-configuration.html#metadata) information to a logging event, which will not be part of the later output.
-It is just used internally.
-In my setup I added  the _index_ name that should be used for the Elasticsearch output of the events as a metadata information (by using the [add_field](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#plugins-filters-grok-add_field) option). _Backend_ and _Frontend_ logging data should be stored in different indexes in Elasticsearch to make them accessible independently.
+Beside handling the given log data my filter also adds a [@metada](https://www.elastic.co/guide/en/logstash/5.4/event-dependent-configuration.html#metadata) information to a logging event.
+This will only be used internally and not be part of a later output.
+In my setup I added  the _index_ name that should be used for the Elasticsearch output of the events by using the [add_field](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#plugins-filters-grok-add_field) option. _Backend_ and _Frontend_ logging data should be stored in different indices in Elasticsearch to make them accessible independently.

 ```
 >     add_field => { "[@metadata][index]" => "foobar-backend" }